muzsor/universe-doc/Formulas.md

       // yoyo WT_MELEE_YOYO 12
       // bow WT_RANGE_BOW 14
       // ------------------------------------------------------------------------------------
-      // example (Blade str 500 and use Axe) :
+      // example (Blade's str 500 and use Axe) :
       // (500 - 12) * 5.7 = 2781.6
-      // example (Blade str 500 and use Sword) :
+      // example (Blade's str 500 and use Sword) :
       // (500 - 12) * 4.7 = 2,293.6
       // ------------------------------------------------------------------------------------